 Being a parent is never easy, but it seems that as time goes by parenting has simply become more and more challenging.
 Demands on a mother’s and father’s time make even the simplest of tasks seem monumental.
 At the same time, keeping one’s children safe from harm is of paramount importance, especially in this fast-paced world.
-As Baltimore personal injury attorneys, we at the law offices of Lebowitz & Mzhen, LLC, cannot stress enough the importance of learning and practicing safe driving procedures when traveling on Maryland roadways.
+As Baltimore personal injury attorneys, we at the law offices of Lebowitz & Mzhen Personal Injury Lawyers, cannot stress enough the importance of learning and practicing safe driving procedures when traveling on Maryland roadways.

 Being auto accident lawyers, our legal staff has seen too many people, both young and old, who have been badly injured in a severe or life-threatening car, truck or motorcycle collision.
 For many, being seriously hurt in a bad automobile or commercial vehicle crash means weeks or months of recovery in a hospital bed.
 There are no easy fixes for a person facing multiple surgeries, months or physical rehabilitation or a lifetime of daily nursing care.
 In such instances a person needs an advocate to pursue recovery of medical bills arising from that devastating auto wreck.